 Corrina Tucker is a photo and video enthusiast, programmer, as well as a graphic artist.
 While studying Digital Media, Arts and Technology at Penn State Behrend, she also works on The Behrend Beacon as a News Editor.
 She is the Vice President of The Diverse Organization of Photography and Videography Enthusiast which is a club on campus that allows students to use photo and video as a medium of expression.
-Corrina regularly posts her work on her instagram account.
+Corrina regularly posts her work on her Instagram account.
 Corrina’s digital artwork has been recently showcased at the Penn State Behrend Student Art Show and in the Erie Art Museum.
 She was a camera operator for the 2017 Ted X event held at Behrend.
 Corrina will be conducting research on the Stereoscopic Society of America funded by the Penn State Behrend Undergraduate Student Summer Research Fellowship and the 2017 Summer Erickson Discovery Grant.
-Working in conjunction with the Penn State Digital Humanities Lab and the Hammermill Archive, her work will be part of a digital archive for all campuses to use.
+Working in conjunction with the Penn State Digital Humanities Lab and The Behrend History Project, her work will be part of a digital archive for all campuses to use.
 Her multimedia project will include code displaying the text of the documents along with scanned stereographs that she will convert to a moving images to show in action.
 Her mission for this research is to provide past and future members of Penn State the ability to view archived documents without the possibility of damage or being lost.

 Mark Makowski is a senior DIGIT major at Penn State Behrend.
 He has a love for photography, playing music, and creative writing.
 Currently, he spends his time employed as a Consultation Agent at Best Buy in Erie, when not working on other projects.
 Mark is also the Public relations chair in the Interfraternity Council, as well as Scribe and Risk Management chairs for Triangle Fraternity, at Behrend.
 During the Spring 2017 semester, Mark was given the opportunity to intern at HAPPI 92.7 in Erie, assisting in projects that help betterment of the company.
 During this time, Mark has also taken the Radio Practicum class with Mr. Thomas Deau.
 During this class, Mark created a radio show that played classic rock albums that were initially produced on vinyl, called The Vinyl Version.